 Téa Braun, Chief Executive of the Human Dignity Trust

 Hon.
-Bernard Georges, Leader of Government Business, Member of the Seychelles National Assembly and key proponent of the Bill, said, ‘The passing of this Bill sends a clear message that the Seychelles is committed to protecting the dignity and safety of all its citizens, regardless of their background or identity.
+Bernard Georges, Leader of Government Business, Member of the Seychelles National Assembly and key proponent of the Act, said, ‘The passing of this Act sends a clear message that the Seychelles is committed to protecting the dignity and safety of all its citizens, regardless of their background or identity.
 We will not tolerate crimes motivated by hate, and this law is a vital tool in upholding our shared values of equality and justice.’

-‘This Bill offers hope and protection for Seychellois citizens from many communities, including LGBT people.
+‘This Act offers hope and protection for Seychellois citizens from many communities, including LGBT people.
 Eight years after decriminalising consensual same-sex sexual intimacy, this is a welcome step for our community in combatting the harms caused by homophobia and other forms of hate, and will serve to encourage victims to report incidents,’ said Rebecca Julienne, Chair of LGBTI Sey.

 Notes to editors